 Speaking of talking to people, how well do you know your neighbors?
 If you make friends with them, they can keep an eye on your home when you are gone.
 Be sure to return the favor!
 More friends means less crime.

 If you’re interested in having a security assessment at your home or business, give our professionals at Holder’s Total Security a call 918-663-8660.
-Visit our website at Holdersecurity.com for more information.
+Please visit our website at Holdersecurity.com for more information.